 TRAINING

-Provide detail of initial and future training requirements for permanent and/or seasonal staff/volunteers.
+Provide details of initial and future training requirements for permanent and/or seasonal staff/volunteers.

 MARKETING

-Marketing consultants could be engaged to ascertain the project potential with regard to its overall strength of attraction and commerciality.
+Marketing consultants could be engaged to ascertain the project's potential with regard to its overall strength of attraction and commerciality.

 VISITORS (EXISTING AND PROJECTED NUMBERS)

-Marketing consultants and the local tourist board could be engaged to provide detailed year on year figures for similar types of attraction within the geographical area.
+Marketing consultants and the local tourist board could be engaged to provide detailed year-on-year figures for similar types of attractions within the geographical area.

 CONSTRAINTS

 The constraints in a lighthouse location can be vast and varied.
-Part of the initial project assessment should be a risk assessment within the curtilagecurtilage of the estate and an evaluation of any access restrictions to the site.
+Part of the initial project assessment should be a risk assessment within the curtilage of the estate and an evaluation of any access restrictions to the site.

 TARGET MARKET

-Marketing consultants and the local tourist board could be engaged to provide details of the target market so as to provide guidance for the project development in relation to project spend/quality against projected income.
+Marketing consultants and the local tourist board could be engaged to provide details of the target market so as to provide guidance for the project development in relation to project spending/quality against projected income.

 OVERSEAS MARKET

-Marketing consultants could be engaged to ascertain the project potential with regards to overseas interest by providing details of geographical interest from internet access and overseas visitor numbers.
+Marketing consultants could be engaged to ascertain the project potential with regard to overseas interest by providing details of geographical interest from internet access and overseas visitor numbers.

 CUSTOMER DEMANDS

-Marketing consultants could be engaged to ascertain the demands of the target market and to ascertain the uniqueness of the project to provide the demand.
+Marketing consultants could be engaged to ascertain the demands of the target market and to ascertain the uniqueness of the project to meet the demand.

 EDUCATION